 Other materials I use also include natural materials like wood, natural animal-free fabric, cotton, faux suede.
 I also sometimes recycle things like pot pourri into jewellery pieces; they not only look lovely and natural but also give off a nice fragrance from the little scent they have left!

 My inspiration come mostly from the sunny island I was born on – Mauritius.
 I also like nature and the woods.
-Most of my daydreaming happens there – an escape in the woods with the fairies, collecting dew drops and dancing over the flowers.
+Most of my daydreaming happens there – an escape in the woods with the fairies, collecting dew drops, dancing over the flowers and hiding under mushrooms.

 I hope you enjoy my creations.
 I also take custom orders.
 If you have a theme, something specific you want to give as a gift or want a piece of jewellery/accessory to match a dress, drop me a line.